 'Socialising & education builds communities.
 Focus on practical help: educational courses, financial counselling and social courses / classes for seniors.
-We should also all learn more about Indigenous culture and how it relates to our all our therapy.'
+We should also special needs and we travel to finances, living well on less, all learn more about Indigenous culture and how it relates to our all our therapy."
 City.'